Mckings1/Mckings1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a project [YIFI SOCCER](https://youtharisefc.academy/).
+- 🔭 I’m currently working on a project [YOUTH ARISE FOOTBALL ACADEMY](https://youtharisefc.academy/).
 - 🌱 I’m currently learning PowerPlatform...
 - 👯 I’m looking to collaborate on React projects.
 - 🤔 I’m looking for help with ...